 The following test resources are available, which provides therapists and educators with the information required to administer and interpret the tests.

 - Winnick, J.P. & Short, F.X.
 (1999).
 The Brockport Physical Fitness Training Guide.
 Champaign, IL: Human Kinetics.

-There is also a videotape available that provides a background on health-related information and has a demonstration of the test items, and also a computer software program to select test items, and print out results, goals, and fitness needs for individuals and groups of students.
+There are also videos available that provide a background on health-related information and has demonstrations of the test items, and also a computer software program to select test items, and print out results, goals, and fitness needs for individuals and groups of students.
 See more products.

-- buy the PACER test cd from Human Kinetics - this recording provides pacing for the shuttle run portion of the test as well as cadences for the curl-up and push-up tests.
+- Buy the PACER test cd — this recording provides pacing for the shuttle run portion of the test as well as cadences for the curl-up and push-up tests.

 - Buy the Curl-up Measuring Strip for use with the Brockport Test (or make your own).